How to Make Sourdough Pasta

 How to serve

-While the nutritional profile of homemade sourdough noodles is definitely superior to regular pasta, you cannot taste a difference.
-At least we can’t and I have very critical testers (my kids).
+While the nutritional profile of homemade sourdough noodles is definitely superior to regular pasta, you can also taste a difference.
+If you’ve ever had homemade pasta, you’ll want to make it all the time.

 Therefore, simply serve it with your favorite sauce or toppings.
 You might like to try it with just some olive oil or homemade butter, and salt.
 And with a lot of freshly grated cheese piled on top.